Azure/azure-sdk-for-python/sdk/identity/azure-identity/samples/azure-aad-auth-with-redis-py.md

 In this error scenario, the username provided and the access token used as password are not compatible.
 To mitigate this error, navigate to your Azure Cache for Redis resource in the Azure portal.
 Confirm that:

-- In **RBAC Rules**, you've assigned the required role to your user/service principal identity.
+- In **Data Access Configuration**, you've assigned the required role to your user/service principal identity.
 - In **Advanced settings**, the **AAD access authorization** box is selected.
 If not, select it and select the **Save** button.

 ##### Permissions not granted / NOPERM Error